 Frequently Asked Questions (FAQ)

+As lawn care experts, we want to help you understand your lawn and landscape better.
+That’s why we have compiled a list of questions we are asked all the time and answered them with our best landscape tips!
 Many of your questions can be answered in our Frequently Asked Questions (FAQ) section.
-If you still are not finding the information you need please use the contact page to get in touch with us or call us.
+More landscape tips and tricks can be found throughout our site!
+If you still are not finding the landscape tips you need, please use the contact page to get in touch with us or call us.

 YOU JUST SEEDED MY LAWN, WHEN SHOULD I START TO SEE NEW GRASS?Most Fescue varieties have a 14-day germination rate.
 Some of the Hybrid Bluegrass varieties germinate from 14-35 days.
 Both will be variant on current weather conditions and moisture levels.
 Typical growth results in 6-12 weeks following germination.
 It is important to follow-up the seeding process with a balanced feeding program to promote proper root growth.

 DO I HAVE TO BE HOME FOR YOU TO PROVIDE SERVICES?Typically most of our properties are serviced during normal business hours depending on the degree of detail of your scheduled service.
 For most services, unless otherwise instructed, your technician will complete their work and leave you a list of the materials we used along with your invoice on your front door.